 S. Digital Entrepreneurship

 Study Program B.Sc.
 International Business

 Study level and semester Bachelor 6 th Semester

 ECTS Credits 5 ECTS Credits

-Hours per week / total contact hours 4 / 60

-Total hours of study 150

-Type/Teaching Method Seminar

-Language of instruction English

-Frequency Every Semester

-Course Coordinator/Instructor Dr. Jan Tesch E-Mail: Jan.Tesch@Reutlingen-University.de

-Restrictions (if applicable) Admission capacity for this course is limited

-Prerequisites: Principles of Strategic Management

-Course learning objectives: Upon completion of this course, participants will have developed the following competencies:

-Professional competencies:

-Students will be provided with a hands-on methodological toolset in order to be enabled to act as an entrepreneur and lead a start-up from initial idea to a first seed-investor pitch.
+Hours per week / 4 / 60 total contact hours Total hours of study 150 Type/Teaching Method Seminar Language of instruction English Frequency Every Semester Course Dr. Jan Tesch Coordinator/Instructor E-Mail: Jan.Tesch@Reutlingen-University.de Dr. Ann-Kathrin Leiting E-Mail: Ann-kathrin.leiting@reutlingen-university.de Restrictions (if applicable) Admission capacity for this course is limited Prerequisites: Principles of Strategic Management Course learning objectives: Upon completion of this course, participants will have developed the following competencies: Professional competencies: Students will be provided with a hands-on methodological toolset in order to be enabled to act as an entrepreneur and lead a start-up from initial idea to a first seed-investor pitch.
 Students will become familiar with theoretical and practical aspects of entrepreneurship in the field of digital business.
 They will be acquainted with the Design Thinking method, Lean Startup, and agile working.
 Students will get introduced to interviewing techniques and learn to identify and apply the appropriate validation method for their digital start - up idea.
-The module contributes to the profile in Strategy, Economics and digital

-business development.

-Methodological competencies:

-Students will learn to apply the basic scientific methods above into a practical setting (make observations, formulate a problem statement, develop a hypothesis, design a testable prediction, gather data, test the prediction, refine/alter/expand/reject the hypothesis and develop a general action plan).
+The module contributes to the profile in Strategy, Economics and digital business development.
+Methodological competencies: Students will learn to apply the basic scientific methods above into a practical setting (make observations, formulate a problem statement, develop a hypothesis, design a testable prediction, gather data, test the prediction, refine/alter/expand/reject the hypothesis and develop a general action plan).
 Social competencies: Students will enhance their oral and written communication, social interaction and team working skills.

 They will learn how to respectfully cooperate in a competitive environment, be supportive of one another and base their action on facts and objective criteria.
 Personal competencies: Students will learn to critically reflect on and analyse their ideas, actions, specific personal skills, and strengths.
 Through the self-reflection process, they will develop personal confidence and decision-making skills.
-Mersonal competencies and decision-making skills.
 Contents The aim of this module is to sensitize the participants to the topic Entrepreneurship, to teach them the relevant skills for exploring, finding, developing and validating a business idea in the field of digital business.
-The following topics will be covered: Technological advancements in IT as enabler for digital entrepreneurship The Internet of Things as a new economical paradigm Digital business models and business model innovation Lean Startup as a theoretical framework for digital entrepreneurship Digital Entrepreneurship in corporate contexts Systematic development of business ideas into business opportunities Validation of business opportunities and corresponding tools and methodologies Scaling of digital business Presenting the validated idea in an investor pitch to fund a start-up Assessments Graded: Project presentation including submission of presentation slides (100
+The following topics will be covered: • Technological advancements in IT as enabler for digital entrepreneurship • The Internet of Things as a new economical paradigm • Digital business models and business model innovation • Lean Startup as a theoretical framework for digital entrepreneurship • Digital Entrepreneurship in corporate contexts • Systematic development of business ideas into business opportunities • Validation of business opportunities and corresponding tools and methodologies • Scaling of digital business • Presenting the validated idea in an investor pitch to fund a start-up Assessments Graded: Intermediate presentation (20%) Final investor pitch (50%) Business plan (20%) Presence & contribution to class (10%)